scottjr632/jf/jf-cli/README.md

 `jf ls` shows commits between trunk and HEAD as the current stack.
 `jf log-long` shows stack commits with PR status details.
 `jf submit` creates or updates one PR per commit using the `gh` CLI.
+`jf restack` ensures stack commits are rebased in order on top of trunk.
 Stack metadata (trunk, stacks, and current commit pointer) lives in `.jf/stack.json`.

 Examples: